SuboptimalEng/SuboptimalEng/README.md

 ### Slime Simulation (Unity)

 - I made this project to learn more about compute shaders in Unity
-- It has more editor tools than the WebGPU version like gradient colorization
+- It has more editor tools than the WebGPU version (e.g. gradient colorization)
-  - Largely because Unity has built-in support for this type of tooling
 - <ins>Tech</ins>: Unity, C#, Shader Graph, Compute Shaders

 ### Boids (Unity)